Nick at Nite international versions: Australia and New Zealand

+On 22 June 2023, it was announced that 10 Shake would rebrand as Nickelodeon on August 1.
+With this relaunch, a Nick at Nite block was announced, marking it the first time in 23 years since the block's removal from the Australian feed.

 Europe

 UK and Ireland

 Nick at Nite’s UK and Ireland feed was one of the planned, and advertised, stations as part of Sky's new Multichannels package, but it never launched.
 However, it was announced in June 2016 that a UK version of Nick at Nite would finally launch on Nickelodeon UK on June 27, 2016, running from 7pm to midnight/12am.

 Shows that were put in this slot include iCarly, Victorious, Sam & Cat and Drake & Josh.
 In 2019, the Nick at Nite branding was wiped off, so the night-time programming on the channel once again runs under the main Nickelodeon branding.

 Germany, Austria and Switzerland

 In Germany, Nick nach Acht (Nick After Eight) was a programming block aired on Nickelodeon Germany after 8:15 p.m.
 CET starting on January 1, 2008.
 It aired documentaries, drama series, movies and sitcoms.
 The block used an adapted version of the then-current logo of its American counterpart.
 Many parts of the block included reruns of Ren and Stimpy and CatDog.
 These shows were only available on Nick Germany's website, though.
 Starting on December 15, 2008, Nickelodeon and Comedy Central shared the same channel space; Comedy Central aired after 8:15 p.m., effectively replacing Nick nach Acht.

 In July 2014, it was announced Nickelodeon would become a 24-hour-channel once again.
 The overnight schedule would be branded as "NickNight", a block which launched on October 1, 2014.
 The block ran from 9:00pm to 5:45am CET and featured classic Nickelodeon programming (such as Victorious and CatDog) along with a selection of series from MTV and other programming for a teenage audience.
 In preparation for the move, Comedy Central moved to the channel space of VIVA in September 2014, where it initially broadcast from 5pm to 6am; this changed in October 2015 so that Comedy Central now ran on VIVA's space from 2pm to 2am.
 (Since the closure of VIVA on December 31, 2018, Comedy Central now occupies that channel space 24 hours a day.)
 Nicknight was replaced by MTV+, a one-hour timeshift of MTV, on November 1, 2018.
 MTV+ broadcasts between 8:15pm and 5:00am.
 Later on March 1, 2021 MTV+ was canceled for the new one-hour timeshift of Comedy Central.
 Comedy Central+1 (CC+1) runs from 8:15pm to 1:00am.
 At 1:00am starts Nick Germany.